PSocietyyy/PSocietyyy/README.md

 # psocietyyy

 Welcome to my GitHub profile!
 I'm **psocietyyy**, an AI Engineer with a strong passion for machine learning, deep learning, and building intelligent systems.
-As an **INTJ**, I approach problem-solving with logic, strategic thinking, and an analytical mindset.
+I approach problem-solving with logic, strategic thinking, and an analytical mindset.
 I'm constantly learning and refining my skills to create innovative AI solutions.

 ## About Me